Note-taking is a valuable skill in learning.

 13. Use a Computer for Poor handwriting

 If your handwriting is illegible even to yourself, then using a laptop to take notes is a great way to type out at speed.
 Many learners who benefit from a hands-on approach, particularly those with short attention spans, prefer to touch-type.
 It allows them to keep engaged with the tutor while satisfying the need to fidget by keeping their hands busy.
+You can see our picks for the best student laptops here.

 14. Learn Shorthand